THE BAREFOOT CONTESSA

 The whole thing is written and directed by Joseph L. Mankiewicz, which guarantees that the dialogue is sophisticated and witty, if sometimes overwritten (some early dialogue around the Faustian legend for example had me cringing).
 It's also not the most subtle of films - the Cinderella motif is hammered home.

-Mankiewicz's languid direction, combined with the glamorous Italian locations, and the superior cinematography and score, make for a luxurious viewing experience if also at times one which may be too languorous for everybody's taste.
+Mankiewicz's leisurely direction, combined with the glamorous Italian locations, and the superior cinematography and score, make for a luxurious viewing experience if also one which may be too languorous for everyone's taste.

 Comments